dpuentex/mp2-ecommerce/README.md

 - optional navbar items

 # Changelog / Completed
+-
+- updated about us in seeder for store 3 to be different than store 2
+- separated store selection logic out into previously mentioned other function stored in context
+- added fetch product and select store context
+- added little transitions on mouse overs on about us page for about us full
+- redid sizing on about us page for an individual store
+- stopped fetch on detailedpage, aboutus in favor of selectstore function retreived from context
+- added random loading message on home page fetch with cool pulsing effect
+- added separate function for selecting stores to avoid fetch on each navigation
 - updated and fromatted contexts in app.jsx as well as updated getStores function to be stored in FetchStoresContext all over the application
 - jeffery got cart page in a nice column for future iterations
 - going with previous changes on filters... diego organized them and did their css